Sikerdebaard/netherlands-vaccinations-scraper/README.md

 `Vaccin` indicates the vaccine, e.g. COM = BioNTech/Pfizer, MOD = Moderna

 All other columns represent groups specifically targeted to be vaccinated as reported by the RIVM.

+# DEPRECATED
+## people-vaccinated.csv
+`date` iso datestamp when the row was published.
+`total_vaccinations` total vaccination doses administered.

+## estimated-people-vaccinated.csv
+`date` iso datestamp when the row was published
+`total_vaccinations` total vaccination doses administered as estimated by a mathematical model from the RIVM

+## people-vaccinated-by-instance.csv
+`date` iso datestamp when the row was published.

+Every column name is an organisation involved in the vaccination process as reported by the dashboard.
+The column names might change over time as we add or remove mappings.

+## estimated-people-vaccinated-by-instance.csv
+`date` iso datestamp when the row was published

+Every column name is an organisation involved in the vaccination process as reported by the mathematical model from the RIVM.
+The column names might change over time as we add or remove mappings.

+## expected-doses-delivered-within-six-weeks.csv
+`date` iso datestamp when the row was published.
+`expected_deliveries_within_six_weeks` the number of doses that are expected to be delivered to the Netherlands within six weeks.